-Police confront protesters at Phoenix Immigration office
+Police arrest protesters at Phoenix Immigration office

 - Seattle City Council votes to cut ties with Wells Fargo over Dakota Access Pipeline lending VIEW

-After 9 p.m., police officers amassed on the south side of the facility as protesters continued to block access, chanting “Justice!” and “Power to the people, no one is illegal!”
+After 9 p.m., the paper said police officers amassed at the facility as protesters continued to block access, chanting “Justice!” and “Power to the people, no one is illegal!”

 Police posted on Twitter that they arrested about seven protesters, but they added that most of the protesters were peaceful.